-You can sail historic schooners like a true Arctic explorer
+You can sail our historic schooner like a true Arctic explorer

 Most tours to the Arctic take place on large motorized vessels freighting about a hundred passengers.
 These are often renovated research ships that aren’t very nimble, are sometimes be noisy, and can seldom explore some of the best fjords Norway has to offer.

-Not so with our Northern Norway schooners.
+Not so with our Northern Norway schooner.
 You’ll think you’ve woken up in one of Ernest Shackleton’s dreams, minus all the hard work and frostbite.

-In Northern Norway we employ two traditional sailing vessels, Rembrandt van Rijn and Noorderlicht, both built in the early nineteenth century but consummately updated for maximum comfort and safety.
+In Northern Norway we employ a traditional sailing vessel, Rembrandt van Rijn, built in the early nineteenth century but consummately updated for maximum comfort and safety.

-On top of imparting an authentic expedition experience, these smaller ships also carry fewer passengers: Rembrandt only takes 33 people, Noorderlicht a cozy 20.
+On top of imparting an authentic expedition experience, this smaller ship also carries fewer passengers: Rembrandt only takes 33 people.

 This means that while you’re staring in amazement at the glittering Northern Norway fjord system (from a closer vantage than most vessels can offer), you’ll also be able to partake in traditional rope-and-mast sailing with a smaller group of snow lovers.